-On the back side of the storm, there was cold air advection at 850-hPa over most of New York State (Fig. 10).
-There was a small area of warm air advection located over the Capital Region on the order of 0.4 °C h-1..
-This could be associated with downsloping winds off the eastern Adirondack Mountains or the veering of the winds due to friction and terrain channeling.
-Much like the cold MHC composite the trough was positively tilted inducing a north/northwesterly wind over New York.
+On the backside of the storm, there was cold-air advection at 850 hPa over most of New York State (Fig. 10).
+Two notable exceptions are the warm-air advection south of Lake Ontario and over the Capital Region (see inset)..
+As described in the cold-MHC composite section, the warm-air advection could be associated with downsloping winds off the eastern Adirondack Mountains, or the veering of the winds due to friction and terrain channeling.
+Much like the cold-MHC composite (Fig. 4b), the trough was positively tilted inducing a north/northwesterly wind over New York.

-At 500-hPa, A deep trough can be seen in the eastern United states with strong cyclonic relative vorticity in the base of the trough associated with the curvature.the most important cyclonic relative vorticity maximum was located over Nova Scotia with the surface cyclone (Fig. 11).
-At this time, cyclonic vorticity advection was occurring in the Capital Region, shortly prior to the evolution of the MHC event from a broad area of precipitation to a single band (Fig. 8).
+At 500 hPa, a deep, positively-titled trough can be seen across the eastern United States with strong cyclonic relative vorticity in the base of the trough over the Southeast U.S. (Figure 11)..
+Associated with the departing surface cyclone, a cutoff, shortwave cyclone was located over Nova Scotia.
+At this time, cyclonic vorticity advection was occurring in the Capital Region, just prior to the evolution of the MHC event from a broad area of precipitation to a single band (Fig. 8).

-A 300 hPa jet maximum of over 165 kts (Fig. 12) was located southeast of eastern New York and western New England along the downstream side of a deep trough over the eastern United States.
-Like the cold composite the flow is very amplified with a large trough in the east coast.
-This trough is also positively tilted.
+A 300 hPa, a deep, positively-titled trough is evident over the eastern United States (Figure 12).
+This pattern is similar to the cold-MHC composite; however, the flow is more amplified and Albany is located downstream of the trough axis, instead of along the axis (Fig. 6b).
+A jet maximum of over 165 kt (Fig. 12) was also located downstream of the trough axis, off the East Coast, indicating a lifting trough.

-Figure 13 shows the observed sounding from KALB at 1200 UTC 2 January 2008, which is two hours prior to the MHC maximum in reflectivity.
-As in the composite for cold cases, the boundary layer is very moist with temperatures less than 0 °C. The winds in the observed sounding veer in the lower layers from the surface to around 800-hPa, consistent with low-level warm air advection (Fig. 10).
-The winds above this level begin to back, which is consistent with the cold air advection through the remainder of the troposphere, very similar to the composite sounding.
+Figure 13 shows the observed KALB sounding at 1200 UTC 2 January 2008, two hours prior to the MHC-maximum reflectivity.
+As in the composite for cold-MHC cases, the boundary layer is moist with temperatures below 0 °C. The winds in the observed sounding veer from the surface to around 800 hPa, consistent with low-level warm air advection (Fig. 10).
+The winds above this level back, which is consistent with cold-air advection throughout the remainder of the troposphere, very similar to the composite sounding.

 5. Summary and conclusions

-The Mohawk and Hudson River valleys as well as the Catskill, Adirondack, Berkshire, and Southern Green Mountains play a pivotal role in altering wind flow in the Capital Region of New York State.
-Through composite analysis and a case study, an increased understanding of the synoptic-scale setup common to Mohawk–Hudson Convergence (MHC) events will improve forecasts.
+The Mohawk and Hudson River valleys, as well as the Catskill, Adirondack, Berkshire, and Southern Green Mountains, play a pivotal role in altering wind flow in the Capital Region of New York State.
+Through composite analysis and a case study, this study has documented the synoptic-scale setup common to Mohawk–Hudson Convergence (MHC) events that will hopefully improve forecasts of these challenging events.

-The synoptic setup for warm cases of MHC includes a broad trough at 300-hPa over the eastern United States.
-Also there is weak cyclonic vorticity advection associated with an upstream shortwave and weak warm air advection associated with the warm sector of a cyclone are typical of warm MHC cases.
+The synoptic setup for warm cases of MHC includes a broad trough at 300 hPa over the eastern United States, weak cyclonic vorticity advection associated with an upstream shortwave at 500-hPa, and weak, 850-hPa warm air advection associated with the warm sector of a surface cyclone.
 Most importantly, weak boundary layer geostrophic southwesterly winds are channeled westerly in the Mohawk valley and southerly in the Hudson valley supplying unstable air to the greater Capital Region.
-The winds are typically weak in the pre-frontal environment in the Capital Region and there is little upper-level forcing for ascent.
+The winds are typically weak in the prefrontal environment with little upper-level forcing for ascent.